scottbw/analytics-udd/udd/student_on_assessment_instance.md

 Decimal

 ### Notes
+This property is deprecated in v1.3.3 and will be deleted in v1.4.
 This property can contain any decimal value.
 It will normally be an integer representing the highest mark obtainable.